There is a lot of hype and mythology out there about SEO, but what does it all mean?

 And leave the black hat SEO methods to people who are willing to take the risk!

-Do SEO providers make their intentions clear enough?
+Do Atlanta SEO firms make their intentions clear enough?

 What industry guidelines do you think would help consumers?